ristomcintosh/memcards/README.md

 ## Tech Stack

-Memcards is developed using a range of technologies, including:
+Memcards is developed using a wide range of technologies, including:

 - Next.js
 - Tailwind CSS
 - TypeScript
 - Playwright
 - Storybook

+## 🤔 Why Next.js?

+Really an app like this would be better off as a SPA, but I just wanted to try out the latest features of Next and React (like App router, Server Components, etc)

 ## How to run